 Working with server

-JavaScript Kanban can handle both client-side and server-side data.
-It doesn't have any special backend requirements, so it can connect to any backend platform that supports REST APIs.
+JavaScript Kanban makes it easy to work with both client and server data.
+The widget doesn’t have strict backend requirements and can connect to any backend platform that supports the REST API (RESTful API).

-The widget comes with built-in Go and Node backend options, but custom server scripts are also supported.
+The widget comes with built-in Go and Node backends, but you’re free to use your own server scripts too.

 RestDataProvider

-JavaScript Kanban offers the RestDataProvider service, which fully supports REST APIs for backend operations.
-This service makes it easy to communicate with your server and perform these data actions:
+JavaScript Kanban includes the RestDataProvider service, which is fully compatible with REST APIs for backend integration.
+With it, you can interact with your server and perform these data operations:

 REST methods

-The RestDataProvider service includes several REST methods for loading data dynamically:
+The RestDataProvider service offers special REST methods for loading data dynamically:

 Interacting with backend

-To connect to the server, just hook RestDataProvider up to your server scripts.
-If you're using the built-in backends, you can find them here:
+To work with the server, just connect RestDataProvider to your server scripts.
+If you’re using the built-in backend, you’ll find the scripts here:

-If you have a custom backend, check out the REST API routes section for more details.
+If you’re using a custom backend, check out the REST API routes for more details.

-Connecting RestDataProvider to the backend is straightforward: just use the kanban.RestDataProvider constructor and pass the server URL.
+To hook up RestDataProvider to your backend, just call the kanban.RestDataProvider constructor and pass in the backend URL.

 const url = "https://some_backend_url";